-Without a storm door, awning, or a shade tree to protect your front door from direct sunlight exposure, the onslaught of UV rays can eventually fade its paint color.
+Without a storm door, awning, or a shady tree to protect your front door from direct sunlight exposure, UV rays can eventually fade its paint color.
 Front doors with east or west exposures are even more prone to fading.
 Fortunately, today’s exterior paints are often formulated with fade-resistant properties.

-Select low-LRV paint colors, which tend to be more muted, to preserve the color and the door itself.
+Select low-LRV paint colors to preserve the color (and the door itself).

 While buying a fade-resistant paint will help color stay true, it’s also crucial to consider the light reflectance value (LRV) of the color.
 This value, rated on a scale of 0 to 100, indicates how much light reflects from the paint color when dry.
 The higher the LRV, the more light the color reflects, and the less likely the paint finish is to fade with sun exposure.